RodrigoVila/graphql-reading-list/README.md

 A full-stack application, including a GraphQL server on Node.js, a React front-end (with Apollo), MongoDB and MongoDB Atlas (ex mLab) to store all the data.

+** Example is not working as I accidentally deleted the Atlas cluster 😅 and I need to create it again.
+I left the code just in case until I fix it :) **

 ### How to use

 1) Clone or download repo